Pawsitivity trains service dogs for people who are deaf and also for people with hearing processing disorders.

 The journal, "Deaf Studies and Deaf Education" did a study that found that the handlers not only showed a large reduction in hearing-related problems(!), but the handlers also had:

-- Decrease in tension, anxiety, and depression
+A decrease in tension, anxiety, and depression

-- Increase in social involvement and independence
+An increase in social involvement and independence

 Having a Hearing Service dog reduced their dependency on other people

 A service dog for a deaf person reduced the hours of paid assistance needed

 Concluded that hearing assistance dogs have a major positive impact on their handlers.

 77% of people with hearing service dog reported that "It is easier to leave my home with my service dog", and hearing service dogs were found to help: